-- if you are uncertain if an incident, disclosure, allegation, or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to the principal. - If the principal is unavailable, the assistant principal will take on this role. - If the concerns relates to the conduct of principal notify the relevant regional office who must then take on responsibility for ensuring our school follows these procedures.
+- If you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to the Principal - If the Principal is unavailable, Learning Specialist will take on this role - If the concerns relate to the conduct of the Learning Specialist notify the Principal or North Eastern Victorian Regional Office ph.
+1300 333 231 (where the person nominated above is the Principal) who must then take on responsibility for ensuring our school follows these procedures.